chinamike65/hugo-tuolesi/content/book1/book1en.md

 In addition, longevity is also very important, so Buddha Shakyamuni talked about the Buddha of Longevity and the Dharma Door of Longevity.

+---

 The Second Stage is to practice transcending the world.

 When I first started to study Buddhism, I cultivated perfection in the world.
-When the practice in the world is more perfect and satisfied, I will naturally not be interested in the worldly law.
+When the practice in the world is more perfect and fulfilled, I will naturally not be interested in the worldly law.
 When we reach this stage, the time to transcend the world will come.

-At this time, seeing through and letting go is letting go of wealth, family, and attachment to small families and thinking that all sentient beings in the six realms are their own parents and relatives, letting go of everything that belongs to selfishness, and that you are beyond the world.
+At this time, seeing through and letting go is letting go of wealth, family, and attachment to small families and thinking that all sentient beings in the six realms are your own parents and relatives, letting go of everything that belongs to selfishness, and that you are beyond the world.

 Once you transcend the world, it will be completely different, your heart will be opened, and you will be able to accommodate the entire world.